Qubic-Hub/qubic-wallet/README.md

 - Run : `flutter build apk --split-per-abi` for Android and run the .apk file on your device.

+## Windows

+- Run : `flutter build windows` to build the windows version.
+Run it in your windows
+- Please note that running the windows version requires the VC++ Redistributables which can be found here(https://www.microsoft.com/en-gb/download/details.aspx?id=48145)

 # Contribution - Bug reports

 Feel free to contribute to the project.
 Just create an MR. Tests are being written and will be added to the repo.
 Until then, checking is manual.